silvanatrabalon/learning/public/guides/javascript-en.md

 });
 ```

-**Use Cases:** Fallback mechanisms, getting data from the fastest available source, redundant server requests.
+**Description:** Fallback mechanisms, getting data from the fastest available source, redundant server requests.
 ## Prototype
-**Description:** JavaScript's inheritance mechanism where objects can inherit properties and methods from other objects through the prototype chain.
+**Description:** The *prototype* is JavaScript's inheritance mechanism where objects can share properties and methods.

 **Example:**
 ```javascript